drobledoruiz/conservation_genomics/README.md

 # Easy-to-use R functions for conservation genomics

 A toolset written in *R* for quick and easy handling of genomic data to do common analyses for the genetic management of endangered populations.

-These functions are introduced in:
+**If you use our functions, PLEASE CITE THIS ARTICLE:**.
 Robledo-Ruiz et al. (2023) Easy-to-use R functions to separate reduced-representation genomic datasets into sex-linked and autosomal loci, and conduct sex-assignment. _Molecular Ecology Resources_. (https://doi.org/10.1111/1755-0998.13844).

-**If you use our functions, please cite this article**.
 You can watch a short video abstract of the paper here: https://vimeo.com/840300860

 Do check each function directory for further details on usage.